iyobo/jollofjs/packages/isvalid/README.md

 ## Example

-Here's a simple example on how to use the validator:
+Here's a simple example on how to use the validator.

     var isvalid = require('isvalid');